 In this overwhelming process of looking inward with a critical eye.
 I found a lot of stuff of which I am unconscious but is expressed every day.
 Why do we go to school?
-For me, school was preparation for future endeavors or, more so, preparation to be successful.
+For me, school was preparation for future endewors or, more so, preparation for future endewors or, more so, preparation to be successful.
 I have been on this mission for success for some time now and am well on my way.
 The problem with this thinking is that I had no real definition of success upon which to base my life's mission.
-My ideas of successal ways referenced some monetary or material value but never more than that.
+My dead of success always referenced some monetary or material value but never more than that

 In this college setting, I believe we are being brainwashed by our seemingly academic environment.
 If we aren't grounded in our value systems or beliefs, we can be swayed about what it is we strive for.
-We can be motivated by someone else's dreams, failing in the four plus years of education to identify our individual goals.
-In taking this one class and beginning to look inward, I have seen the ways in which I was accepting such indoctrination and also rejecting it.
+We can be motivated by someone elve's dreams. failing in the four plus years of education to identify our individual goals.
+In taking this one class and beginning to look inward, I have seen the ways in which I was accepting used indoctrination and also rejecting it.
 I have started to seriously look at where I want to go in life and at whether that goal has been socially constructed.

 What has education come to?
 As students, we have accepted the role of mental sheep, being led and learning only to regurgitate information, never critically looking at its weight.
 In history, we look at facts and spit them back out for a test or a paper, never looking at the ways history is being repeated or being overlooked in our present day.
-In many of our future jobs we will use little of this thing we call an education.
+In many of our fature jobs we will use little of this thing we call an education.
 I know because I have worked as a teacher's assistant in Charlotte.
-Education has become an overwhelming burden of testing and meeting requirements.
+Education has become an overwhelming burden of testing and meeting and me requirements.
 The lesson plans are predesigned for teachers these days.
 With the large amount of test requirements, they have no room to expand the minds of students' understanding, which is what truly educates, of information.